Becoming a Music Major

 What if I am already a UVM student?

 Current UVM students may schedule an Entrance (Level II) Audition on one of the Audition Days or at the beginning or end of each semester.
 Please contact us for more information.
+You must pass the Entrance Audition before you can declare music as your major.

 Do I have to audition to become a music minor?